MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/port-chrome-extension.md

 To port your Chrome extension, complete the following steps.

-1. Review the Chrome extension APIs used in your extensions with the Microsoft Edge [supported APIs][ExtensionApiSupport] list.
+1. Review the Chrome extension APIs used in your extensions with the Microsoft Edge extensions [supported APIs][ExtensionApiSupport] list.

     > [!NOTE]
     > If your extension uses APIs that are not supported by Microsoft Edge, it may not port directly.